 I have written in almost all the topics affecting the Igbo nation.
 Through stories I gathered from my late-aged grandmother, old books I have read and stories people told around me, I was able to gather information about the past.
 I was able to narrate past issues which involved inter and intra-community conflicts, to preserve knowledge and history for the future generation.
 I decided to write in Igbo.

 My works span academics, family lives, communal issues, conflicts, government, careers, etc. There is no code-switching or code-mixing in my works.
 Everything is purely Igbo.
 However, to say the least, one of the prominent relevance of my works to the Igbo nation of West Africa is that they preserve their language and culture through Literature, now and for posterity.

 There is a forecast that in the near future the Igbo language would become one of the indigenous African languages to go extinct.
 Do you subscribe to this opinion?

 I can say "Yes" and "No".
 Why do I say a ‘yes’?
 As a linguist I am conversant with the following terms: Language Shift and Language Death.
 In a situation where the owners of a language fail to communicate or write using their language, the language either metamorphoses into another language or it dies.

 I also say a "No" to the threat because I have done so many projects in the Igbo language and I see some other youths of my generation doing the same in different angles, to keep the language breathing.
-I know quite number of persons whom my works have aroused; their interests developed to grab the bull of their language by its horns.
-When everyone stand to see his language as a blessing and communicate with it daily you will see that the forecast will be proven false.
+I know quite a number of persons whom my works have aroused; their interests developed to grab the bull of their language by its horns.
+When everyone stands to see his language as a blessing and communicate with it daily you will see that the forecast will be proven false.

 But if the Igbo people fail to communicate, speak and write with the Igbo Language, I am afraid the language will die and shift to other languages, as is the case with Latin.
 The fate of the Igbo Language is in the hands of the Igbo people.